-Almost one-half of the Central Texas students who enroll in a Texas college or university within one year of graduating from high school earn a post- secondary credential within six years.
-The majority of the se students obtained Bachelor’s degrees, but also includes a smaller portion who earned Associates Degrees and Certificates.
+Slightly over one-half of Central Texas students who enroll in a Texas college or university within one year of graduating from high school earn a post- secondary credential within six years.
+The majority of these students obtained Bachelor’s degrees, but also includes a smaller portion who earned Associates Degrees and Certificates.
 Data do not include the estimated 7% of students who attend college out of state.

 Black and Hispanic high school graduates achieve this college success measure at lower rates than Asian or White students.
-For the Class of 2009, about 30% of Black and 44% of Hispanic high school graduates completed college within six years, compared to 69% of Asians and 56% of Whites.
-However, Hispanic students saw an almost ten-percent improvement in college success over the past 5 years.
+For the Class of 2012, 34% of Black and 41% of Hispanic high school graduates completed college within six years.
+This is compared to 73% of Asian and 62% of White students.
+These rates have remained relatively consistent over time.

-About one-third of the Class of 2013 who enrolled in college within a year of graduating from high school enrolled in Austin Community College.
-About 11% attended Texas State University in San Marcos, 8% attended the University of Texas at Austin, and 7% attended Texas A&M-College Station.
-Over one-half of students in the Class of 2013 who enrolled in a Texas college within a year of graduating high school enrolled in one of these four institutions.
+One-third of the Class of 2016 who enrolled in college within a year of graduating from high school enrolled in Austin Community College.
+About 9% attended Texas State University in San Marcos, 9% attended the University of Texas at Austin, and about 7% attended Texas A&M-College Station.
+Over one-half (59%) of students in the Class of 2016 who enrolled in a Texas college within a year of graduating high school enrolled in one of these four institutions.

 The Austin College Access Network (ACAN) is made up of 8 community-based organizations dedicated to improving first generation college success.
 ACAN brings institutions of higher education from across the region together to share best practices to improve support services, track student trends and identify policies that hinder student success.